Grand Erg Oriental: Routes, cities, settlements

-The Grand Erg Oriental is accessible overland by an Algerian road, which goes south from Constantine.
-It passes through the Aurès mountains, then salt lakes by the city of Biskra.
-Next the road skirts the western edge of the erg.
-After about 500 km. in all, it reaches the ancient oasis of Ouargla [Wargla].
-Since late antiquity Wargla was a stop for the Saharan trade, being situated along a caravan route of several thousand kilometers, stretching from the Mediterranean to the Sahel.
-In the process such caravans crossed the great desert (Ar: aṣ-ṣaḥrā´ al-kubra).
-Wargla was the capital of late medieval M'zab, an Ibadi political entity descended from the earlier Rustamid polity.
-Wargla is today a mid-sized modern city (pop: 129,000) and provincial capital, with a focus on the oil industry.
+After about 500 km in all, the (Algerian) RN 3 reaches the ancient oasis of Ouargla.
+Since late antiquity Ouargla was a stop for the Saharan trade, being situated along a caravan route of several thousand kilometers, stretching from the Mediterranean to the Sahel.
+Ouargla is today a mid-sized modern city (pop: 129,000), with a focus on the oil industry.